Thoregon/thoregon.identity/doc/at the beginning.md

 The agent sends a signon request to its owner SSI. each agent has its own request queue on the SSI.

 The device represents the container, vm or server where the peer runs.
 The device id will also be generated at the very first start.

+In an agent typlically services are running on behalf of the owner

+Services can work together in circles

+--> see  wiki/serviceagent.md for the structure

 ## SSI API